-Ralph Cicerone, President, National Academy of Sciences and Chair, National Research Council -- the honorary degree of Doctor of Science recognition for outstanding younger Fellow candidates who have already made distinctive scholarly contributions to their respective fields.
+RALPH CICERONE, president, National Academy of Sciences, and chair, National Research Council-the honorary degree of Doctor of Science

-Ralph Cicerone received his Ph.D. in 1970 at the University of Illinois at Urbana-Champaign, where his advisor was the esteemed Sidney A. Bowhill, director of the Aeronomy Laboratory (1962-1987).
+Ralph Cicerone received his PhD in 1970 at the University of Illinois at Urbana-Champaign, where his advisor was the esteemed Sidney A. Bowhill, director of the Aeronomy Laboratory (1962-1987).
 Dr. Cicerone's contributions in research have focused on atmospheric chemistry and climate change, and his leadership has led to changes in national and international environmental policies.